-After playing fetch with your pup, you’ve probably noticed her breathing quickly with her mouth open and her tongue hanging out.
-Panting is a dog’s way of saying, “I’m having a great time!”—but it can also be a warning sign that something serious is going on.
+Panting is a dog’s way of saying, “I’m having a great time!”
+It’s also a natural way for your dog to cool themself down.
+But excessive panting can be a warning sign that something serious is going on.

-Your dog is anxious: Your dog can’t say, “I’m really nervous!”, but his panting tongue is often a clue that he doesn’t feel emotionally settled.
-If your dog is anxious, there will be other behavioral signs, such as pacing, hiding, whining and yawning.
+If your dog is stressed or has separation anxiety, there will be other behavioral signs, such as pacing, hiding, whining and yawning.
 Other signs of nervousness include submissive body posture, including lack of eye contact and low, crouching stance and uncontrollable urination.

 If you suspect your pet is anxious, talk to your veterinarian about behavioral modification or treatment with medication.

 3Your dog is in pain.